 What is: Uchiage Hanabi, Shita kara Miru ka?
 Yoko kara Miru ka?
 (Fireworks)

 Uchiage Hanabi, Shita kara Miru ka?
 Yoko kara Miru ka?
-(Fireworks) is a Japanese animated film distinguished by its poetic and visually stunning narrative.
-Released in 2017, the film was directed by Akiyuki Shinbo and produced by the studio Shaft, known for its unique and innovative artistic style.
-The story revolves around a group of teenagers who gather to watch a fireworks display, but the plot quickly shifts into a deeper exploration of their feelings and relationships.
-Adapted from a television drama series, the film stands out for its non-linear approach, allowing viewers to experience different perspectives and possibilities of the same event.
+(Fireworks) is a Japanese animated film that stands out for its poetic narrative and visually stunning style.
+Released in 2017, the film was directed by Akiyuki Shinbo and produced by Studio Shaft, known for its unique and innovative artistic style.
+The story revolves around a group of teenagers who gather to watch a fireworks display, but the plot quickly veers into a deeper exploration of their feelings and relationships.
+The work is an adaptation of a television drama series and stands out for its non-linear approach, which allows the viewer to experience different perspectives and possibilities of the same event.

 The plot centers on Norimichi and Yusuke, two friends who have unrequited feelings for a classmate named Nazuna.
-The film uses the metaphor of fireworks to symbolize the fleeting moments and emotions of youth.
-Through a series of events that unfold over a single night, the characters face dilemmas about love, friendship, and what it means to grow up.
-The narrative is rich in symbolism and provokes reflections on the choices we make and their consequences, making it an emotionally resonant experience for the audience.
+The film uses the metaphor of fireworks to symbolize the fleeting nature of youthful moments and emotions.
+Through a series of events unfolding in a single night, the characters face dilemmas about love, friendship, and what it means to grow up.
+The narrative is rich in symbolism and provokes reflection on the choices we make and their consequences, making it an emotionally resonant experience for the audience.

 Visually, Uchiage Hanabi is a spectacle.
-The animation is full of vibrant colors and meticulous details that capture the beauty of the fireworks and the atmosphere of a summer night.
+The animation is brimming with vibrant colors and meticulous details that capture the beauty of the fireworks and the atmosphere of a summer night.
 The use of innovative animation techniques, such as image overlay and light manipulation, creates a unique visual experience that complements the emotional depth of the story.
-The soundtrack, composed by renowned artists, also plays a crucial role, intensifying the film's emotions and key moments.
+The soundtrack, composed by renowned artists, also plays a crucial role, intensifying the emotions and key moments of the film.

 - Directed by: Akiyuki Shinbo